Golgautier/nke-labs/07_NKE_Kubernetes_upgrade/readme.md

 Nutanix NKE allows to automate OS and Kubernetes upgrade in One-Click.

-It allows to quickly and safely upgrade an existing cluster in a couple of minutes, automaticaly.
+It allows to quickly and safely upgrade an existing cluster in a couple of minutes, automatically.

 # Exercise

-## Upgrade NKE to a newest version
+## Upgrade NKE to a newer version

 1. Go on NKE page in Prism
    <details>